 The 2021 Hibou Napa Valley Cabernet Sauvignon is primarily from the Star Vineyard in Rutherford but there is also a small percentage from Oakville.
 This wine was aged in 30% new French oak barrels including from coopers Darnajou and Taransaud.
 This wine is deep ruby in color with some purplish tinges on the rim.
 We always enjoy smelling and drinking Cabernet Sauvignon which shows a freshness and a savory quality.
 Not all contemporary Cabernet Sauvignon from Napa Valley are harvested for these characteristics.
 This wine was, despite its listed nearly 15% alcohol.
 It offers an elegant bouquet with some light herbal notes including jalapeno, anise, sage, dust, tobacco spice, a hint of clove and cinnamon and other baking spices along with pipe tobacco and chocolate.
 As the wine evolves in the glass it offers scents of toasted oak.
 It is very well layered.
 But there is also plenty of expressive, bright and present fruit here including blackberry and boysenberry.
 Juicy and mouthwatering this wine offers flavors of cherry and plum.
 Its texture shows lightly grained and well-integrated tannins.
 The finish lingers dark and savory with flavors of crushed peppercorn, a woodsy spice, dark plum, some earthy notes and dried tobacco leaf.
 This wine calls out for a warm Napa Valley evening, preferably up valley with friends and some sort of red meat slow grilling on the BBQ.

-The only ‘sign’ in front of their space is that of an owl next to the entrance.
+The only ‘sign’ in front of their space was that of an owl next to the entrance.
 Walking in here is like walking into another era.
 The interior is decorated with as Jason puts it, “items from flea markets”.
 Or from other sales they discovered including a wooden bench in one room which formerly served as a pew in a church in Sebastopol (neighboring Sonoma County).
+This space has since transitioned in to the home of Bonita Bonita wines.

 Leave a Reply